 Specialty Crop Block Grant

 Indiana State Department of Agriculture (ISDA) is seeking project proposals from the specialty crop industry in the state to present for funding from the U.S Department of Agriculture (USDA).
-The proposals must enhance specialty crops throughout the state of Indiana.
+Proposals must enhance specialty crops throughout the state of Indiana.
+This solicitation is funded through the USDA Specialty Crop Block Grant Program.

 ISDA SCBGP Application Resources: